WPHM: Engineering

 Originally WTTH was a 1000 watt station broadcasting at 1360 kHz daytime only from a site near 32nd Street and Dove Road in Port Huron Township.
 The original construction permit was issued by the FCC on March 27, 1947.
 In December of that year, the station was granted extended hours of operation until 2am.

 The frequency of WTTH changed September 7, 1949 to the present day 1380 kHz using a directional three tower antenna array at the Dove Road site.
 It would remain there until December 1961 when a construction permit was filed to move the station south to St. Clair Township with a seven tower array and a power boost to 5,000 watts.
 The Times Herald sold the station to Enterform in 1967 which was then followed by a call sign change to WPHM.

-WPHM-AM's current array is located south of the city of Marysville in Saint Clair Twp. off Range Road, located behind a Mobil gas station.
+WPHM-AM's current array is located south of the city of Marysville in Saint Clair Township off Range Road, located behind a Mobil gas station.
 The building housing the transmitter equipment is painted with the old WPHM logo.
 Through much of its early history, the transmitter building was staffed during hours of operation (at that time 6am to 11pm) by FCC licensed engineering personnel, which was a Federal Communications Commission requirement at that time for AM stations with complicated directional antenna systems.
 While there, the engineering staff would also perform other duties, such as set-up the long tape loops between two reel recorders to provide a "profanity delay" during call-in shows (before the advent of digital delay equipment), log exact times of commercial play to the program log, and take transmitter readings.
 The transmitter building was no longer staffed after the studio moved to Military Street in 1978, due to the installation of a new remote control system, and by that time, relaxed FCC rules regarding directional antenna system operator presence.